-Scientists Finally Decode the Mystery of Northern Lights' Origins
+Scientists Finally Decode the Mystery of Northern Lights’ Origins

 Published in Nature Communications this week, the study talks about the power source behind these displays, proving that the “most brilliant auroras are produced by powerful electromagnetic waves during geomagnetic storms.”

 A quick science lesson: each display of the aurora in the night sky is a result of millions of solar particles from space.
-The solar particles, originating from solar flare, travel through the solar wind and — as they flow past the planet — get trapped inside Earth’s geomagnetic field.
-They make their way through the Earth’s upper atmosphere, colliding with atoms and molecules of oxygen and nitrogen (geomagnetic storms} and emitting flashes of colored light in the process.
+The solar particles, originated from solar flare, travel through the solar wind and — as they flow past the planet — become trapped inside Earth’s geomagnetic field.
+They make their way through the Earth’s upper atmosphere, colliding with atoms and molecules of oxygen and nitrogen (geomagnetic storms) and emitting flashes of colored light in the process.
 Millions of these flashes layer up to form the auroras.

 But until now, it wasn’t fully proven how they gather the energy to rush through the electromagnetic field.
-In order to study this, Howes, along with a group of physicians, simulated the space phenomenon inside a lab.
-They were able to prove the solar particles, most of which are electrons, accelerate through the geomagnetic field because of an external push of sorts (because within Earth’s electromagnetic field, the particles don’t have the necessary energy to produce light).
+In order to study this energy source, Howes, along with a group of physicians, simulated the space phenomenon in a laboratory setting.

+They were able to prove that the solar particles, most of which are electrons, accelerate through the geomagnetic field because of Alfvén waves — electromagnetic waves in the Earth’s atmosphere.

-This is where “Alfven waves,” the electromagnetic waves in question, come into the picture: powerful Alfven waves accelerate the electrons towards the Earth.
-The particles produce a light show which to us looks like “bright and undulating curtains of light.”
+“Picture electrons surfing on waves,” Jim Schroeder, an Assistant Professor of Physics at Wheaton College in the U.S., said in a Wheaton College press release.
+“Just as a surfer gains speed on an ocean wave, we found that electrons are propelled from space toward Earth by powerful electromagnetic waves.”
+The surfing electrons, pushed on by the Alfvén waves, thus offer an explanation for why the aurora shimmers.
+The analogy of a surfer and electrons was first put forth by Russian physicist Lev Landau in 1946 — and has been proven after 75 years.

 Related on The Swaddle: